Generic Name: leuprolide (LOO-proe-lide)

 - Lab tests, including blood testosterone levels, prostate-specific antigen (PSA), hemoglobin A1c, blood glucose, and bone density, may be performed while you use Lupron.
 These tests may be used to monitor your progress or to check for side effects.
 Be sure to keep all doctor and lab appointments.

 - PREGNANCY and BREAST-FEEDING: Do not use Lupron if you are pregnant.
 It may cause birth defects, or fetal or newborn death if you take it while you are pregnant.
 If you think you may be pregnant, contact your doctor right away.
-It is not known if Lupron is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while using Lupron.

 Possible side effects of Lupron: